ic-labs/django-icekit/docs/customising/rich-content-models.rst

 Page Types normally, but don't have to, inherit from:

--  ICEkit's publishing, enabling the page to be published and unpublished.
+-  GLAMkit's publishing, enabling the page to be published and unpublished.
 -  Fluent-contents, enabling the page to have rich modular content.